kstenschke/doShell/README.md

-doShell transpiles to regular shell script, which additionally to conventional shell script code can contain runtime macros: placeholder-strings for generic content.
-The doShell runtime system replaces runtime macros before execution in a sandboxed shell-thread.
+doShell transpiles to regular shell script, which additionally to conventional shell script code can contain runtime macros: placeholder-strings for generic content, and runtime variables: variable-value tuples that can be given as execution arguments.
+The doShell runtime system replaces runtime macros and declares runtime variables before the eventual execution in a sandboxed shell-thread.

 ### Communication from browser to runtime system